DarkEnergyProcessor/NPPS4/README.md

 ### Generate private key.

 Note: An NPPS4-default private key is already provided.
 But first, copy `default_server_key.pem` to `server_key.pem` to use it.
+A private key is required due to internal verification done in the game files.

 Extract the server public key using this command